Answers to your questions about market mood and market sentiment

 Why is the Graham Mood Index different ?

-The Graham Mood Index is different from any other 'fear and greed index' or 'market mood index' or 'investor sentiment index' because
+The Graham Mood Index is different from any other 'fear and greed index' , 'market mood index' or 'investor sentiment index' because

 the GMI (Graham Mood Index) moves faster.